chrisgrieser/nvim-puppeteer/README.md

 > `config`.

 ## User Commands
 The plugin is enabled by default and lazy-loaded upon opening a relevant file type.
 In case you wish to turn of puppeteer for the current buffer, the following user commands are provided:

 - `PuppeteerToggle`: Toggle puppeteer for the current buffer.
-- `PuppeteerDisable`: Enable puppeteer for the current buffer.
+- `PuppeteerDisable`: Disable puppeteer for the current buffer.
 - `PuppeteerEnable`: Enable puppeteer for the current buffer.

 ## Special Case: Formatted Strings in Lua